bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-certificates.md

 ***If you ALREADY have valid SSL certificates to your FQDNs or a wildcard certificate that you’re willing to use for your deployment, please skip to [Custom Certificates](#custom-certificates).***

-Now we have two public FQDNs that points to our system with the web ports opened for inbound traffic one for Greenlight and another for Keycloak.
+At this point, there should be two public FQDNs that points to our system with the web ports opened for inbound traffic one for Greenlight and another for Keycloak.

-Run the `init-letsencrypt.sh` script which will automate the issuing of the certificates for our FQDNs:
+Run the `init-letsencrypt.sh` script which will automate the issuing of the certificates for the FQDNs:

 ```bash
 sudo ./init-letsencrypt.sh